RishabSA/ML-models-from-scratch/Neural Networks/Neural Network Math.md

 \frac{\partial J}{\partial W3} = \frac{\partial J}{\partial A3} \cdot \frac{\partial A3}{\partial Z3} \cdot \frac{\partial Z3}{\partial W3}
 $$

+**Notice that this chained expression works because we are multiplying the partial derivative outside of the other partial derivative.
+This is essentially how the chain rule would work if we were to plug in the chained expression into the equation directly.**

 ### Derivative of the Loss Function

 The derivative of the Binary Cross Entropy loss function is: (Remember that the derivative of $ln(x)$ is $\frac{1}{x}$.
 We have to remember to divide by the number of samples.